Miss Egypt

 Miss Egypt (ملكة جمال مصر) is a national beauty pageant in Egypt.

-Since 2016, Miss Egypt has been directed by Dr. Amaal Rezk.
+As of 2024, two competitions are held annually, Miss Universe Egypt and Miss Egypt Bent Masr.

 History

 Early years

 The first Miss Egypt contest was held in 1927.
 Charlotte Wassef won the competition in 1934 and was also crowned Miss Universe 1935 in Brussels.
 The only Miss Egypt winner that held the title of Miss World was Antigone Costanda, who was Miss Egypt 1954 and Miss World the same year.

-Since 1986, the pageant has been sponsored by the hair care company Pantene.
-Many of the winners have found notable careers in television.
-It also introduced models and actresses such as Marina Papaelia.

 2012–2013: Absence in pageantry

 In its 2012 – 2013 edition the pageant was cancelled due to revolutionary conflicts in Egypt.

 2014–2015: Face to Face Modelling Agency

-In 2014, Miss Egypt returns after two years absence, organized by Miss Egypt Organization Face to face (modelling agency), Let's Take Care of the Planet (Dr. Amaal Rezk), the Egyptian Ministry of Tourism, and the Egyptian Tourism Authority.
+In 2014, Miss Egypt returned after two years absence, organized by Miss Egypt Organization Face to Face (modelling agency), Let's Take Care of the Planet (Youssef Spahi), the Egyptian Ministry of Tourism, and the Egyptian Tourism Authority.